SitterSync

 -

-Sitters find it awkward to ask for payment after the job has been completed
+Sitters find it awkward to ask for payment after the job has been completed.

 -

-Families don't necessarily want a new sitter, they just want a streamlined process to book jobs and know which of their sitters are free
+Families don't necessarily want a new sitter, they just want a streamlined process to book jobs and know which of their sitters are free.

 -

-Babysitting is a business where parents want a convenient way to schedule a job with their trusted sitters and sitters want to get paid
+Babysitting is a business where parents want a convenient way to schedule a job with their trusted sitters and sitters want to get paid.

 -

-Competitor branding largely features similar light color palettes and lacks distinctive styling, making it difficult for any one app to stand out
+Competitor branding largely features similar light color palettes and lacks distinctive styling, making it difficult for any one app to stand out.

-Screenshot of competitor research
+Screenshot of competitive research

 Brand Identity